wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/using-nx/caching.md

 If the `outputs` property is missing, Nx defaults to caching the appropriate folder in the dist (`dist/apps/myapp` for `myapp` and `dist/libs/somelib` for `somelib`).

-## Skipping Cache
+## 忽略缓存

 Sometimes you want to skip the cache, such as if you are measuring the performance of a command.
 Use the `--skip-nx-cache` flag to skip checking the computation cache.

 ```bash
 nx build myapp --skip-nx-cache
 nx affected --target=build --skip-nx-cache
 ```

-## Customizing the Cache Location
+## 自定义缓存位置

 The cache is stored in `node_modules/.cache/nx` by default.
 To change the cache location, update the `cacheDirectory` option for the task runner:

 ```json
 {